 For those considering the AKT exam, we highly recommend the following podcast from HEE NW, which details great advice for preparation:

 Attendance at the course is mandatory for GPST2s to successfully complete their training period.
 Leave should be notified in advance to Carole Kennedy, and we will keep a note of who attends sessions by register at the end of each session.

-Due to the 2020 SARS-CoV-2 pandemic, teaching will often be delivered remotely using videoconferencing for at least part of your ST2 year.
-These sessions will take place using Zoom, which you’ll need to download if you aren’t already using:
+Some sessions may take place remotely using Zoom, which you’ll need to download if you aren’t already using: